yeasy/learning_pickleball/09_lob_en.md

 * Keep a similar action as Dink, to avoid the opponent's prejudgment to volley.
 * Control the trajectory's height, let it stay just above the opponent's volley top.
 * Control the ball's landing point, let it land as close to the baseline as possible.
+Usually let it land near opponent's backhand side.

 Lobing the ball can be practiced in a number of ways: